Skip to main content

 Family situationWho inherits

-Married/civil partner, no childrenSpouse/partner inherits everything
+Married or civil partner, no childrenThe surviving partner inherits everything

-Married/civil partner with childrenSpouse gets the first £322,000 plus personal belongings, plus half the remainder.
-Children share the other half equally.
+Married or civil partner, with childrenThe surviving partner gets the first £322,000 plus the personal belongings, plus half of what is left.
+The children share the other half equally.

 Scotland

-Scotland has different rules.
-The surviving spouse/civil partner has "prior rights" to the home (up to £473,000), furniture (up to £29,000), and cash (up to £50,000 or £89,000 if no children).
-After prior rights, "legal rights" give the spouse and children fixed shares of moveable property (money, investments, but not land).
+Scotland works differently.
+The surviving husband, wife, or civil partner has "prior rights" to the home (up to £473,000), the furniture (up to £29,000), and cash (up to £50,000, or £89,000 if there are no children).
+After prior rights are settled, "legal rights" give the surviving partner and the children fixed shares of the moveable property (money and investments, though not land).

 The remainder is distributed under intestacy rules similar to (but not identical to) England and Wales.